 What is a Will?

-Will attorneys are asked this question sometimes and the short answer is yes, you do need a Last Will and Testament.
-There is no legal requirement an individual have a will in Tennessee, but it is a awful good idea to have one.
+While there is no legal requirement an individual have a will in Tennessee, it is a awful good idea to have one.
 Here's why:

 Direct Where your Assets Go at Your Death

-One of the primary reasons for having a Last Will and Testament is to direct where your property and assets go when you pass away.
-A recent study by the Gallup Poll found that 56% of Americans die without a will.
+One of the primary reasons for making a will is to direct where your property and assets go when you pass away.
+A recent study by the Gallup Poll found that 56% of Americans die without a having a will.
 That is an incredible statistic.
 What that means is that 56% of Americans do not have a decision in how their assets are distributed and their wishes are completely irrelevant.
-Want to prevent a relative from inheriting from you but do not have a will?
-Too bad.
-In Tennessee, if you die without a last will and testament the laws of the State of Tennessee ultimately control distribution of your property.
+For example, if you want to prevent a child from inheriting, your wishes do not matter if you do not have a will.
+In Tennessee, if you die without a will the laws of the State of Tennessee ultimately control distribution of your property.
 These laws are called intestacy laws and you can learn more about them here.
-However, should you have a will, you have personal control over where your assets go at your death.
+However, should you have a will in place, you have personal control over where your assets go at your death.

 Nominate Who You Want to Have Custody of Your Children